 If there were not unchanging invariant centers of being, no fundamental beings, then all would be change without substance and without identity.
 Such a universe would be closed to human (or any) knowledge.
 This is the view of, Heraclitus, a pre-Socratic Greek philosopher, whose view on this issue was fully analyzed and rejected by Aristotle.

 Substance was fundamental to Aristotle’s concept of self-subsistent being (ousia) capable of its own self-generated motion kinêsis and therefore self-generated causal powers.
 Aristotle held that change was primarily the manifestation of an internal potentiality continually actualized by and within a substance.
 This is discussed in more detail below under ‘Change’ and ‘Causality’.
 Again, the modern term substance, with all of its inherited nuances, was not a word used by the ancient Greeks.
-Instead, they used the word ousia, which is only roughly and, in some ways, unfortunately translated into English as substance in the sense of ontological, causal or explanatory grounding, foundation or basis.
-This latter combination of English concepts (grounding, foundation, basis), taken together, are close to what the Greeks and Aristotle meant by substance as ousia.
+Instead, they used the word ousia, which is only roughly and, in some ways, inaccurately translated into English as substance in the sense of ontological, causal or explanatory grounding, foundation or basis — e.g. ‘What is the substance of this argument?’
+This latter combination of English concepts (causal grounding, foundation, basis), taken together, are close to what the Greeks and Aristotle meant by substance as ousia.
 Again, see: Stanford Encyclopedia, Substance.)

 This view that all of reality consists of configurations of a single substance called matter, was not the result of scientific investigation nor of any form of empirical analysis of the external world.
 It was the product of a rationalist model of the world conceived by Renaissance philosophers, physicians, and mathematicians, all of whom fully embraced the new philosophy of the day: Neoplatonism.

-The 17th century new philosopher-scientists (with few notable exceptions, especially Leibniz) regarded the physical world as entirely composed of a single, uniform substance that they called ‘matter’.
+The 17th century new philosopher-scientists (with few exceptions, most notably Leibniz) regarded the physical world as entirely composed of a single, uniform substance that they called ‘matter’.
 Strongly influenced by Neoplatonism, the 17th century philosopher-scientists conceived of matter as passive and complete, therefore unchangeable, and with no metaphysical powers of internal action or motion.

-The modern radical doctrine of materialist reductionism would be entirely rejected by Aristotle as unscientific and a victim of a priori injection into the world of being of the idea of a universal substance as the basis of all being.
-Aristotle would agree, were he alive today, that the elements each constitute a unique substance and that they can interact with one another to form either simple mixtures in which the separate elements retain their ontological identity, or compounds in which the elements combine to create new substances in which the separate elements lose their ontological identity (separateness, independence).
+The modern radical doctrine of materialist reductionism, the notion that all of existence can be reduced to simple matter in motion, would be entirely rejected by Aristotle as unscientific (!) and a victim of a priori injection into the world of being the idea of a universal substance, viz. matter, as the basis of all being.
+As a scientist, Aristotle held that matter (he would call it hyle) was not sufficient to determine the being of any substance, for any being must be the joint integration of two-conjoint principles: matter (the stuff underlying a given being) and form (configuration, arrangement, pattern, organization, etc.).
+This was Aristotle’s doctrine of hylomorphism (formed-matter).
+Given his view of formed-matter, Aristotle would agree, were he alive today, that the elements each constitute a unique substance and that they can interact with one another to form either simple mixtures in which the separate elements retain their ontological identity, or compounds in which the elements combine to create new substances in which the separate elements lose their ontological identity (separateness, independence).

 Renaissance Science: The Continuum of Matter